gregrickaby/nextjs-github-pages/README.md

 ### Setup Github Action

 This is where the magic happens!
-The [workflow file](https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml) was automatically generated when I enabled Github Actions as the method for generating pages.
-This workflow will automatically build and deploy the app when you push to the `main` branch.
+This [workflow file](https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml) will automatically build and deploy the app when you push to the `main` branch.

-I needed to slightly modify the auto-generated workflow file since it doesn't appear to support the `App` router.

 1. Create `.github/workflows/deploy.yml` file
 2. Paste the contents of <https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml>